hitstill/FChannel/README.md

 - Create the database, username, and password for psql that is used in the `config` file.
 - Build the server with `make`
 - Start the server with `./fchan`.

-### Server Configuration

-#### config file

-  `instance:fchan.xyz`  Domain name that the host can be located at without www and `http://` or `https://`

-  `instancetp:https://` Transfer protocol your domain is using, should be https if possible.
-Do not put `https://` if you are using `http://`

-  `instanceport:3000`   Port the server is running on locally, on your server.

-  `instancename:FChan`  Full name that you want your instances to be called.

-  `instancesummary:FChan is a federated image board instance.` Brief description of your instance.

-  `dbhost:localhost`    Database host.
-Most likely leave as `localhost`.

-  `dbport:5432`         Port number for database.
-Most likely leave the default value.

-  `dbname:fchan_server` Database name for psql.

-  `dbuser:admin`        Database user that can connect to dbname.

-  `dbpass:password`     Database password for dbuser.

-  `torproxy:127.0.0.1:9050`     Tor proxy route and port, leave blank if you do not want to support

-  `instancesalt:put your salt string here`     Used for secure tripcodes currently.

-  `modkey:3358bed397c1f32cf7532fa37a8778`     Set a static modkey instead of one randomly generated on restart.

-  `emailserver:mail.fchan.xyz`

-  `emailport:465`

-  `emailaddress:contact@fchan.xyz`

-  `emailpass:password`

-  `emailnotify:email1@so.co, email2@bo.uo`     Comma seperated emails To.

 ### Customization
 Extra links to external boards, websites, etc... can be appended to the board navigation header by modifying [views/partials/extboards.html](views/partials/extboards.html).